Interest on Home Mortgage in content page of articles

 The points paid weren't more than the number of points usually charged in the area.

-The points weren't paid in place of amounts ordinarily stated separately on the settlement statement, like:
+The point weren't paid in place of amounts usually stated separately on the settlement statement, like:

 You didn't borrow the funds used to pay the points.
 You can't claim this deduction if the lender withheld the amount of the points from the loan proceeds.

-You used the mortgage to purchase or build your main home.
+You used the mortgage to buy or build your main home.

 The settlement statement -- usually a HUD-1 -- clearly states the amount of points paid in connection with the closing.

 The points are as a percentage of the amount of the mortgage's principal.